-WEST VIRGINIA LEGISLATURE

-2018 REGULAR SESSION

-Introduced

-Senate Bill 30

-By SENATOR MAYNARD

-[Introduced January 10, 2018; Referred to the Committee on Natural Resources; and then to the Committee on the Judiciary]
+[Introduced January 18, 2019; Referred

+to the Committee on Agriculture and Natural

-Intr SB 30 2018R1087
+Resources then the Judiciary.]

-A BILL to amend the Code of West Virginia, 1931, as amended, by adding thereto a new section,

-designated §20-2-5i; and to amend and reenact §20-2-16 of said code, all relating to

-hunting; using leashed dogs to track mortally wounded deer or bear; and clarifying the

-handling of dogs caught chasing deer.
+A BILL to amend the Code of West Virginia, 1931, as amended, by adding thereto a new section, designated §20-2-5i; and to amend and reenact §20-2-16 of said code, all relating to hunting; permitting the use of leashed dogs to track mortally wounded deer or bear; providing that dogs used to track mortally wounded deer or bear are not to be taken into possession by a natural resource police officer; and clarifying the handling of dogs caught chasing deer.